Guttz/angular-weather-app/README.md

-# Loadsmart Weather Application
+# Weather Application
-This is the frontend for a weather web application/coding task for Loadsmart.
-It's an Angular based application with Angular Material for the core components.
-Also, it uses Googles autocomplete service to fetch addresses and search terms.
+This ia an Angular Web App application with Angular Material for the core components.
+Also, it uses Googles autocomplete service to fetch addresses and search terms and OpenWeather API to fetch the weather.

 ## Requirements
 - Node.js version 8.x or 10.x